^

 Prevention

 The most important task of prevention is to protect the woman's body from HPV.
 This requires a set of precautions.
-Personal hygiene of genital organs and prevention of sexually transmitted diseases are very important, which means choosing the most safe method of contraception and reducing the number of sexual partners.
+Personal hygiene of the genitals and prevention of sexually transmitted diseases are very important, which means choosing the safest method of contraception and reducing the number of sexual partners.

-Of great importance is the refusal to smoke and alcohol.
-Nicotine and ethanol penetrate the mucous tissues of the cervix and provoke mutations in the cells.
-Also, in smoking mothers, children are 4-5 times more likely to have different types of cancer.
+Quitting smoking and drinking alcohol is of great importance.
+Nicotine and ethanol penetrate the mucous tissues of the cervix and provoke mutations in cells.
+Also, children of smoking mothers are 4-5 times more likely to suffer from various types of cancer.

-But the most important thing is that regular examination after the beginning of a sexual life with a gynecologist will allow to recognize and stop the disease in time, when there were only the first signs that a woman could have an early stage of cervical cancer.
-If a patient has high-risk factors, the necessary examinations are carried out every year.
+But the most important thing is that regular examinations after the start of sexual activity by a gynecologist will allow to recognize and stop diseases in time, when the first signs that a woman may have early stage cervical cancer appear.
+If the patient has high-risk factors, the necessary examinations are carried out every year.

 Forecast

-With cervical cancer, the prognosis depends, first of all, on the stage of the disease, and, naturally, with each subsequent stage the prognosis for the patient worsens.
-The early stage of cervical cancer is fully cured in 98-100% of cases.
-Since the cancer can be surgically treated at the first and sometimes the second stage of the disease, at these stages the prognosis for women is favorable, and sometimes after treatment at the beginning of the process such a woman can become pregnant, bear and give birth to a child.
-For the third stage, the prognosis of patients' survival is about 30%, the fourth - less than 10%.
-The prognosis is further worsened by the combination of late-identified cervical cancer and pregnancy.
+With cervical cancer, the prognosis depends primarily on the stage of the disease, and, naturally, with each subsequent stage, the prognosis for the patient worsens.
+The early stage of cervical cancer is completely curable in 98-100% of cases.
+Since cancer can be surgically cured at the first and sometimes second stage of the disease, the prognosis for women at these stages is favorable, and sometimes after treatment at the beginning of the process, such a woman can become pregnant, carry and give birth to a child.
+For the third stage, the prognosis for patient survival is about 30%, for the fourth - less than 10%.
+The prognosis worsens even more with a combination of late-detected cervical cancer and pregnancy.

 You are reporting a typo in the following text: